dfamonteiro/blog/blog/content/posts/f1nigami.md

 ## Calculating how many times a given score has occurred for a team

 Now that the finer details are figured out, we need to figure out how we're going to process 70 years of Formula 1.
 I won't go through the technical quandaries today, but I'll give you the gist of it: I downloaded a data dump from the [Jolpica API](https://github.com/jolpica/jolpica-f1) and then developed a [python script](https://github.com/dfamonteiro/blog/blob/main/f1-scorigami/f1scorigami.py) that takes the information from this data dump, and creates a table that keeps track of the points scored by each each team for every Grand Prix, and the number of times that score has occurred for that team.

+Here is the table with the Grand Prix score of every team that currently exists on the grid, and the number of times that score has ocurred previously:

+{{< scroll-table "static/charts/score-counts.html" >}}